dnauck/FootlooseExamples/README.txt

 FEATURES

+- easy to use, only a few lines of code to start with Footloose
 - Unobtrusive, no Attributes like [OperationContract] and no base class required
-- No Code-Gen / Client Proxy Classes
+- No Code-Gen / Client Proxy Classes - keep your code clean
 - several TransportChannels: XMPP, IPC, AMQP
-- Security, Compression (depends on Transport Channel)
+- Security, Encryption and Compression (depends on Transport Channel)
-- Capabilities and Service Discovery
+- Endpoint Capabilities and Service Discovery
-- Sharing Presence Information
+- Sharing Presence Information (Online, Offline, temp. unavailable, etc. incl. priority and reason)
 - Single-SignOn
 - bi-directional communication, no polling
 - Model driven - use your strongly-typed DTOs/POCOs